 Real Insurance makes it possible for you to tailor your policy further with a number of additional benefit options.
 The optional cover you may choose from includes:

-- Homemaker Insurance – Provides insurance protection for the families homemaker in the event that the person suffers a serious illness or injury and is unable to perform their day-to-day domestic duties.
+- Homemaker Insurance – Provides insurance protection for the families homemaker in the event that the person suffers a serious illness or injury and is unable to perform any three of their day-to-day domestic duties for over 30 days.
 The homemaker insurance benefit is paid on a monthly basis.

 - Children’s Insurance – Only available if you have both Income Protection Insurance and Bill Cover.
 This coverage is provided in the event of Paralysis, Accidental Death, Deafness, Blindness, Permanent and total loss of the use of two limps; Major head trauma; Encephalitis; or Meningitis of an insured child.
 A parent or guardian of an Australian child between the ages of 2 and 17 is eligible to have their child protected under this benefit.

 - Final Expenses Insurance – Is provided along with an Income Protection plan and will be stated in your Policy Schedule once you purchase this additional option.
 The Final Expenses Insurance provides coverage for death caused by an accident or a natural causes.

 - Rehabilitation Benefits – Offered for those individuals who suffer a serious injury or illness and need help with their finances while they recover.
 The Rehabilitation Benefit is only offered if you have a two or five year Benefit Period with an Income Protection Insurance and will pay for the cost of your rehabilitation, as well as, 50% of the cost for services if you are in a rehabilitation program.

 Other features of your policy worth knowing about